 The first thing to look at when building and maintaining your list is how your subscribers get onto it in the first place.
-Whether you have your own subscription form or one that is built with Professional, it's important that accurate email addresses are obtained.
+Whether you have your own subscription form or one that is built with Thrive Marketing Professional, it's important that accurate email addresses are obtained.
 This can be accomplished by providing an email address confirmation field to prevent typos and/or a captcha to deter bot sign ups, or a confirmed (double) opt-in process.

 Having an unsubscribe mechanism is not only the law, but is necessary in maintaining a good list, deterring spam complaints, and providing you with priceless information on how your organization is being perceived.

-Communications Professional allows you to set up custom unsubscribe forms to capture reasons why recipients are unsubscribing which allows you to easily adjust your content and audience for better overall deliverability.
+Thrive Marketing Professional allows you to set up custom unsubscribe forms to capture reasons why recipients are unsubscribing which allows you to easily adjust your content and audience for better overall deliverability.
 If you send mail through multiple platforms, make sure all unsubscribes, opt-outs, or other suppression types are being carried over.

 If you send out different types of messages, allow your subscribers to choose what types of communication they receive.
 This can lesson the amount of unsubscribe requests and spam complaints which keeps your audience engaged and improves overall deliverability.
 We provide a preference management form that can be customized to your needs.

 We have an industry standard in place to suppress repeated bouncers, however waiting until they are suppressed is too late.
 It is important that you look at your sent report metrics to find potential list issues before causing further damage to your sender reputation; this may mean unsubscribing hard bouncers from your list.